Spotlight on Bahrain

 All three were sentenced to death after being convicted on the basis of forced ‘confessions’ extracted by horrific torture, including beatings, electric shocks and sexual assault.

-The UK is one of Bahrain’s biggest backers – last year Boris Johnson’s Department oversaw £2m of support to the Kingdom’s prisons and wider criminal justice system.
+The UK is one of Bahrain’s biggest backers – in 2016 Boris Johnson’s Department oversaw £2m of support to the Kingdom’s prisons and wider criminal justice system.

 Prisoners facing execution